 - Adverbs modify verbs.
 If we were to insert an adverb into the sentence, “See Jack run,” in order to modify the verb run, we might say, “See Jack run.
 No running inside the house, Jack!”
 In that way we would modify Jack’s action.

 - Adjectives modify nouns or pronouns.
-As an example: “Upon hearing he was planning to take my girlfriend to the prom, I beat the shit out of the pronoun Jim Westlyn.”
+As an example: “Upon hearing he was planning to take my girlfriend to the prom, I beat the shit out of the pronoun Jim Delaney.”
 I certainly modified his face, but Gail still wouldn’t go to the prom with me.

 Prepositions are very common words, such as in, at, on, by, before and multitudinous.
-Let’s use one in a sentence: “I’ve got a preposition for you, Westlyn — leave Gail alone or I’m going to modify your face.”
+Let’s use one in a sentence: “I’ve got a preposition for you, Delaney — leave Gail alone or I’m going to modify your face.”

 I had conjunction once and was out of work for three days.
 Symptoms include red, itchy eyes and a very unappealing discharge.